© Copyright Reserved - United Kingdom

 Solenne nodded.
 “He was the first to name memory as power.
 The first to believe remembrance could be weaponised.”

 They reached the chamber.
 It was spherical, vast and unnervingly still.
 At its centre stood a throne, not ornate, but functional.
-A command seat.
+There was a command seat.
 Around it, six memory threads rotated in silence, each one pulsing with a different hue: crimson, cobalt, emerald, obsidian, silver and void.
 They did not shimmer.